The course registration is now closed. We encourage you to stay connected with us and be on the lookout for future IPI courses.

 We expect this course to be most beneficial to postdoctoral fellows, advanced graduate students, faculty/principal investigators, and industry scientists interested in learning how to integrate yeast display methods into their research programs or those who desire to build their skills in protein science.

-Coffee/continental breakfast and lunch will be provided all five days.
-Light appetizers and a happy hour will be provided Thursday and Friday.
+Coffee/continental breakfast and lunch will be provided on all five days.
 Once the roster of participants is finalized, we will be in touch with all attendees to understand and accommodate any specific dietary restrictions.

 The course will start at 8 a.m.
 ET and end no later than 6 p.m.
-ET each day.
+ET each day, with an optional networking event extending until 7 p.m. on Thursday, June 4.
 Participants are required to attend all five days of the course.

 Students should come prepared to present a brief overview of their current work and how to potentially integrate yeast display methods to enhance their research.
 Presentations will be no longer than 5-7 minutes and will be followed by a short discussion section.
 Upon acceptance into the course, more detailed guidance will be provided.